Skip to main content

 c.close()

-Use diff(other) to compare filesystem state between two sandboxes forked from the same parent:
+Compare filesystem state between two sandboxes (typically two forks of the same parent):

 a, b = parent.fork(n=2)